 For anyone traveling with a tent, camping is available outside the city.
-Camping in Vienna starts around €9 ($11) per night in the low-season for a single tent site, or about €13 ($15) in peak season (July and August).
-Stay close to the city (4 miles/7 km) at Donaupark Camping Klosterneuburg or travel further (20 miles/32 km) to camp at Campsite Paradise Garden (for about €8/$10 per tent site).
+Camping in Vienna starts around 8 EUR per night in the low season for a single tent site without electricity and around 22 EUR in the peak season (July-August).

-Airbnb is another budget-friendly option, with shared accommodation starting around €18 ($20) per night.
-For an entire home or apartment, expect to pay at least €27 ($30) per night (though prices average double that).
+Airbnb is another budget-friendly option here, with private rooms starting around 50 EUR per night.
+For an entire home or apartment, expect to pay at least 65 EUR per night (though prices average around 90 EUR).

-Food – A typical inexpensive restaurant meal can cost about €10 ($12) per person, but you can expect to pay minimum €24 ($28) for a three-course meal at a mid-range restaurant.
-Of course, you can find cheaper meals if you stick to eating at the local markets where you can find a great selection of traditional Austrian food as well as Asian, Greek, and Middle Eastern dishes for around €5-8 ($6-$10).
+If you’re on a budget, stick to eating at the local markets where you can find a great selection of traditional Austrian food (like schnitzel, goulash, sausages, and potatoes) as well as Asian, Greek, and Middle Eastern dishes for around 8-16 EUR.

 Backpacking Vienna Suggested Budgets

 You can use the chart below to get some idea of how much you need to budget daily, depending on your travel style.
+Prices are in EUR.

-Vienna Travel Guide: Money Saving Tips
+Vienna Travel Guide: Money-Saving Tips

-- Skip the fast train to Vienna – Unless you are in a rush to get downtown, skip the City Airport Train.
-It’s €11 ($13), compared to the regular train that is only around €4 ($5).
-The time difference is negligible, and that extra €7 will be better spent on cold beer!
+- Skip the fast train into Vienna – Unless you are in a rush to get downtown, skip the City Airport Train.
+It’s 11 EUR compared to the regular train (which is 4.30 EUR).
+The time difference is negligible, and that extra 6.70 EUR could be better spent on a cold beer!

-Where To Stay in Vienna
+Where to Stay in Vienna

 How to Get Around Vienna

-If you’re flying into Vienna, the direct airport train is only 16 minutes to downtown and costs €11 ($13) or €19 ($22) return.
+If you’re flying into Vienna, the direct airport train is only 16 minutes to downtown and costs 11 EUR (19 EUR return).
 If you’re not in a hurry, however, take the regular train instead.
-It is only €4 ($5).
-Public transportation costs €2.20 ($3) for a standard adult ticket (one zone only).
-Ticket prices are increased to 2.30 if bought on board.
+It is only 4.30 EUR.

 When to Go to Vienna